Walter Crockett: Career

-During the Revolutionary War, Col. Crockett in May 1779 and again in August 1790 successfully fought Loyalists in the New River valley, including a plot to capture the crucial lead mines near Austinville.
+During the Revolutionary War, Crockett in May 1779 and again in August 1780 successfully fought Loyalists in the New River valley, including a plot to capture the crucial lead mines near Austinville.
 The General Assembly passed an act protecting him and William Campbell and their men from lawsuits or penalties that might arise from those actions.
 In July 1781 he commanded one of two Montgomery County battalions and received orders to raise men for General Nathaneael Green's campaign in North Carolina.
-His older brother Col. Hugh Crockett (1730-1816) led those militia troops in North Carolina in 1780 and 1781.
-Their younger brother Lt.Col.
-Joseph Crockett (1742-1829) led Continental Army units at the battles of Brandywine Pennsylvania, Germantown Pennsylvania and Monmouth New Jersey, then a Virginia militia battalion under Brig.
+His older brother Hugh Crockett (1730-1816) led those militia troops in North Carolina in 1780 and 1781.
+Their younger brother Joseph Crockett (1742-1829) led Continental Army units at the battles of Brandywine Pennsylvania, Germantown Pennsylvania and Monmouth New Jersey, then a Virginia militia battalion under Brig.
 Gen. George Rogers Clark in what later became the Northwest Territory.

 Beginning in 1777, voters in newly created Montgomery County thrice elected Crockett as one of their delegates to the new Virginia House of Delegates, each time alongside another man and arriving late because of transportation difficulties, so Crockett served from 1777 until 1780.
 Montgomery County voters again elected Crockett as one of their delegates in 1789, when he helped create Wythe County, and became its first clerk of court.

 Meanwhile, in 1788, Montgomery voters elected Crocket and future Congressman Abram Trigg as their representatives to the Virginia Ratifying Convention.
 Both men (perhaps following the lead of Patrick Henry) voted for inclusion of a Bill of Rights, then (unsuccessfully) against adoption of the federal Constitution and to limit Congress' taxing power.
 That narrow adoption vote may have led James Madison to draft the Bill of Rights pursuant to an earlier document drafted by another prominent anti-Federalist, George Mason, the Virginia Declaration of Rights.

 In 1789, Crockett became the Montgomery county lieutenant.
 In 1790, he became one of the justices of the peace for newly created Wythe County, and also served as the county clerk.
 After his legislative and military service, Crockett returned to farming along the New River, as well as served as a trustee for the town of Evansham (later renamed Wytheville) and of the Wythe Academy.